alpaker/per-window-point/README.markdown

 definition before the library that defines the function is displayed; we then don't want to move point away from the definition when the library is displayed.)
 The package is reasonably intelligent in identifying situations in which it should defer to other Lisp programs.
-It also provides a hook so that the user can define other types of exception.
+It also provides several hooks so that the user can define other types of exception.

 Installation and Usage
 ======================